 The above factors would ensure the protection of terrestrial services is maintained in the use of MSS communications, and that the existing regulatory provisions and coordination requirements in the use of MSS communication in the 1.6/1.5 GHz frequency bands remain effective.
 Additionally, it is noted that RR Nos.
 5.208B and 5.379C would continue to apply to MESs operating on sub-orbital vehicles, to maintain the protection of radioastronomy operating in the frequency bands 1 660.0-1 660.5 MHz and 1 668-1 670 MHz.

 Since the definition of an MES requires it to be either on the Earth’s surface or within the major portion of the Earth’s atmosphere (see RR Nos.
-1.25 and 1.63), it would be necessary to clarify the regulations to ensure that MESs may also be used on suborbital vehicles when beyond the Earth’s atmosphere.]
+1.25 and 1.63), it would be necessary to clarify the regulations to ensure that MESs may also be used on suborbital vehicles when beyond the Earth’s atmosphere.

 [Annex 2]